 Tragically, Dr. Nicholas Gonzalez died very suddenly in July 2015 and the world lost one of the most remarkable doctors who ever lived.

 Video Testimonial – Patient of Dr. Nicholas Gonzalez

-In this video, you can hear from one of Dr. Nicholas Gonzalez’s patients, the model and TV host, Carol Alt.
+In this video, you can hear from Dr. Nicholas Gonzalez and one of his patients, the model and TV host, Carol Alt.
 First, he explains Dr. John Beard’s enzyme treatment of cancer, after which Carol Alt reveals to the audience her daily supplements.

 Dr. William Donald Kelley interview

 If you’d like to hear from Dr. William Donald Kelley himself, watch this rare interview, thought to be the only available recording of this exceptional doctor.